OtheringBelonging/SANDAGZoning/README.md

 <img src="obi_logo.png" width="275" height="100">

-# San Diego Association Of Governments Area Residential Zoning Data
+# Fresno Association Of Governments Area Residential Zoning Data
 ## Published by The Othering &amp; Belonging Institute

-This data repository contains the Othering &amp; Belonging Institute's residential zoning data, originally analyzed and published in the [Single-Family Zoning in the San Diego Region Report](https://belonging.berkeley.edu/single-family-zoning-greater-los-angeles)
+This data repository contains the Othering &amp; Belonging Institute's residential zoning data, originally analyzed and published in the [Single-Family Zoning in the Fresno Region Report]()

 ## Citation
-Menendian, Stephen, Samir Gambhir, Shahan Shahid Nawaz.
-2022. *Single-Family Zoning in San Diego*.
+Nawaz, Shahan Shahid, Stephen Menendian, Samir Gambhir.
+2022. *Single-Family Zoning in Fresno*.
 Distributed by Othering &amp; Belonging Institute.

 ## About the Data
-This repository includes parcel and district level shapefiles for all 19 incorporated.
+This repository includes parcel and district level shapefiles for all 15 incorporated jurisdictions, and 1 unincorporated area.
 Each shapefile contains a categorization of residential zoning based on the most recent publicly available zoning maps and municipal code at the time of initial analysis (Fall 2021).

 The `city_zone` field records the city's original zoning designation as found in the zoning data.
 The `zone_descp` field records the description of the `city_zone` based on the city's ordinance.